moiseevigor/moiseevigor.github.io/_appendices/2026-05-03-geometry-of-seeing-A3-pmp.md

 where $$c^k_{ij}$$ are the structure constants $$[X_i, X_j] = c^k_{ij} X_k$$.
 For $\mathfrak{se}(2)$ in the body-frame basis $\{X_1, X_2, X_3\}$ used in
-Part 1 (forward / rotation / sideways), the brackets are
+Part&nbsp;1 (forward / rotation / sideways), the brackets are
 $[X_1, X_2] = -X_3$, $[X_2, X_3] = -X_1$, $[X_1, X_3] = 0$, giving the
 non-zero coordinate brackets $\{h_1, h_2\} = h_3$ and $\{h_2, h_3\} = h_1$.
 With $H_n = \tfrac12(h_1^2 + h_2^2)$ this yields